kudobuilder/kudo/docs/cli.md

 #### Install a KUDO Package with Dependencies

 Sometimes you want to automatically install all dependencies a package comes with.
-This behavior is controlled via the flag `--all-dependencies`, and if set installs all dependencies a package has as well.
+This behavior is enabled via the flag `--all-dependencies`, which will instruct KUDO to install all dependencies of a package as well.

 ```bash
 $ kubectl kudo install kafka --all-dependencies